UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

 If IJulia is precompiled once then you can run Julia from Jupyter directly from the terminal

 .. code-block: console

    $ ml julia/1.8.5 python/3.10.8
    $ jupyter-notebook --no-browser

 - Start the browser from the ThinLinc menu.
 - Copy-paste one of the address lines from the jupyter output
-   - you can start the Julia kernel in the upper right corner!
+- You can start the Julia kernel in the upper right corner!

 .. figure:: ../../img/Jupyter_julia.png
-   :width: 450
-   :align: center